click below

 |---|---|

-| Early language development is a combination of | genetics, environment and individual thinking processes. |
+| Early language development | genetics, environment and individual thinking processes all contribute to |

-| Students who have oral language acquisition skill difficulties often also have | difficulties with literacy skills |
+| literacy skills | Students who have oral language acquisition skill difficulties often also have difficulties with |

 | Strategies that help students develop oral language | -speaking and listening opportunities -providing vocabulary instruction -opportunities to communicate -promoting auditory memory |